mabelsymes/MedicineTrackerAppPrototype/README.md

 # Medicine Tracker App

 The aim of this project is to create an easy way to record medication / symptoms such that the user's general progess can be tracked.
+Note: This is a prototype only so do not enter real, personal data.

 ## How To Use